i-MSCP/plugins/incubator/ImscpBoxBilling/README.md

 ### Introduction

-This plugin provide a bridge between the i-MSCP control panel and the WHMCS billing software.
-It allow server provisioning through WHMCS.
+This plugin provide a bridge between the i-MSCP control panel and the BoxBilling billing software.
+It allow server provisioning through BoxBilling.

 ### Requirements